Bluebelle (ship)

 Bluebelle was a 60 ft twin-masted sailing ketch based out of Fort Lauderdale, Florida.
 The ship was scuttled following an act of mass murder by the ship's captain, Julian Harvey, on November 12, 1961.
 Harvey died by suicide on November 17 within hours of receiving news that 11-year-old Terry Jo Duperrault had survived the scuttling.
-She had been rescued at sea three and a half days after the incident, having drifted upon a small cork dinghy without food, water, or shelter for approximately 82 hours.
+She had been rescued at sea three and a half days after the incident, having drifted upon a small cork dinghy without food, water or shelter for approximately 82 hours.

-Terry Jo's survival led to her becoming known within international media as the "Sea Waif" and the "Sea Orphan".
+Terry Jo's survival led to her becoming known within international media as the "Sea Waif" and the "Sea Orphan."

 Background

-The final complement of the Bluebelle consisted of 40-year-old Arthur Duperrault, his wife Jean (38) and their three children: Brian (14), Terry Jo (11), and René (7).
-Duperrault was a successful contact lens optometrist.
-He and his family resided in Green Bay, Wisconsin, and he had long dreamed of taking his wife and children on a week-long family cruise from the Florida Keys to the Bahamas, which he had sailed during his World War II service, as opposed to the family facing another cold Wisconsin winter.
-For several years, the Duperraults had saved money for this opulent experience.
+The final complement of the Bluebelle consisted of 40-year-old Arthur Duperrault, his wife Jean (38) and their three children: Brian (14), Terry Jo (11) and René (7).
+Arthur Duperrault was a successful contact lens optometrist.
+The Duperrault family resided in Green Bay, Wisconsin, and Arthur had long dreamed of taking his wife and children on a week-long family cruise from the Florida Keys to the Bahamas, which he had sailed during his World War II service, as opposed to the family facing another cold Wisconsin winter.

-By the summer of 1961, the Duperrault family had saved enough money to finance this cruise.
-The family planned to spend a week living at sea aboard a chartered yacht in a warm climate, docking at several chosen locations, and possibly extending the sabbatical if all enjoyed themselves.
+The Duperraults spent several years saving money for this opulent experience, and had saved enough by the summer of 1961.
+The family planned to spend a week living at sea aboard a chartered yacht in a warm climate, docking at several chosen locations and possibly extending the sabbatical if all enjoyed themselves.
+They arrived in Fort Lauderdale in early November, where they chartered the 60 ft ketch Bluebelle, stationed at the Bahia Mar Marina, for $515.

-The family arrived in Fort Lauderdale in early November, where they chartered the 60 ft ketch the Bluebelle, stationed at the Bahia Mar Marina, for $515.
-Duperrault hired a well-known local yachtsman, 44-year-old Julian Harvey (with whom he was acquainted), to skipper the vessel for $100 per day.
+Arthur hired a well-known local yachtsman, 44-year-old Julian Harvey (with whom he was acquainted), to skipper the vessel for $100 per day.
 Harvey's sixth wife, 34-year-old former stewardess and aspiring writer Mary Dene Harvey (née Jordan), was also appointed to serve as a cook on the ketch.

 Final voyage

-The Duperrault family boarded the Bluebelle at around midday on Wednesday, November 8, 1961.
+The Duperrault family boarded Bluebelle at around midday on Wednesday, November 8, 1961.
 The vessel was last seen leaving port early that afternoon.

-Over the following four days, the family traveled to locations such as Bimini and Sandy Point, where the Duperraults purchased souvenirs and engaged in activities such as snorkeling.
-On November 12, at their final port of call prior to returning to Florida, Duperrault, and Captain Harvey visited the office of British district commissioner Roderick Pinder, to whom Duperrault stated: "This has been a once-in-a-lifetime vacation", adding, "We'll be back before Christmas."
-That evening, all aboard the Bluebelle ate a meal of chicken cacciatore and salad.
-Shortly thereafter, 11-year-old Terry Jo walked below deck to her sleeping cabin as her family and the Harveys remained on deck.
+Over the following four days, the family traveled to locations such as Bimini and Sandy Point, where they purchased souvenirs and engaged in activities such as snorkeling.
+On November 12, at their final port of call prior to returning to Florida, Arthur and Captain Harvey visited the office of British district commissioner Roderick Pinder, to whom Arthur stated: "This has been a once-in-a-lifetime vacation", adding, "We'll be back before Christmas."
+That evening, all aboard Bluebelle ate a meal of chicken cacciatore and salad.
+Shortly thereafter, 11-year-old Terry Jo walked below deck to her sleeping cabin as the rest of her family and the Harveys remained on deck.